Encryption

 dependencies installed by default.

 headers, and a C compiler.
-This means libolm-dev
+This means libolm-dev, python3-dev and

 without -dev and get a pre-compiled python-olm from gitlab.matrix.org's PyPI